 2. Learn about Glencoe’s history

-There’s a dark side to Glencoe in among all that gorgeous scenery, and you can find out more about one of the most famous events in its history at the recently refurbished Glencoe Visitor Centre.
+There’s a dark side to Glencoe in among its gorgeous scenery, and you can find out more about one of the most famous events in its history at the recently refurbished Glencoe Visitor Centre.
 Early in the morning of 13 February 1692, 38 men, women and children from the MacDonald clan were murdered by government soldiers who they’d welcomed into their houses.
 More escaped and made it out into the hills, only to die from cold and exposure.

 This was just after the Jacobite uprising when King William III ordered the clan chiefs to sign an oath of allegiance by 1 January 1692.
 But clan leader Maclain of the MacDonalds went to the wrong place and was six days late signing.
 He thought his clan were safe, and when a regiment of 130 soldiers asked the clan to put them up for 10 days, they made them welcome.
 And the way they turned on their hosts has made it one of the most shocking events in Scottish history.

-The Visitor Centre tells the story of the massacre as well as the mountaineering history of the area (the photos of early climbers and skiers in their original kit are quite an eye-opener!).
+The Visitors Centre tells the story of the massacre as well as the mountaineering history of the area (the photos of early climbers and skiers in their original kit are quite an eye-opener!).
 There’s also a monument to the lost members of the MacDonald clan in Glencoe Village.